 - Junior IT auditor/penetration tester

 - Security consultant

 These are just a handful of examples of jobs you could pursue with a Security+ certification.
-You can find more about these job roles in the network and computer systems administrators section of the U.S. Bureau of Labor Statistics, who predict a 6% rise in the number of jobs in these categories by 2026.
+You can find more about these job roles in the network and computer systems administrators section of the U.S. Bureau of Labor Statistics, who predict a 5% rise in the number of jobs in these categories from 2020-2030.
 As we pointed out with some of the job types above, you’ll most likely require some form of relevant experience, as well.
 This may mean either with a certain type of software or customer service.
 Your Security+ certification may also need to be accompanied by other credentials like security clearances or other certifications.
 Obviously, the longer you work in the industry, the better your prospects will be, as well.

 What does the current job market look like for those certified?

-To put it simply, the job market has never looked better for those who are certified in IT security.
+To put it simply, the cybersecurity job market has never looked better for those who are certified in IT security.
 In fact, it would be hard to think of another industry that can offer the same type of job security to individuals.